-The annual Amarnath Yatra is one of the most famous annual religious pilgrimage of Hindus, wherein thousands of devotees travel to have darshan of Holy Shivling at Shree Amarnathji cave in south Kashmir Himalayas in India.
-Amarnath Yatra 2014 date is June 28, 2014 - the yatra begins on the day.
-The Amarnath Yatra of 2014 concludes on August 10, 2014 on Raksha Bandhan day.
+The annual Amarnath Yatra is one of the most famous annual religious pilgrimage of Hindus.
+Amarnath Yatra 2015 begins on July 2.
+Thousands of devotees travel to have darshan of Holy Shivling at Shree Amarnathji cave in south Kashmir Himalayas in India.
+The Amarnath Yatra of 2015 concludes on August 29, 2015 on Raksha Bandhan day.

 The cave shrine is noted for the formation of a natural Shiva Lingam.
 The natural ‘ice lingam’ is formed by the ice droplets from the rooftop of the vast cave.